Skip To Main Content

 Be sure everyone involved has access to the document, is well-versed in the job description, and is aware of the organizational requirements for filling the position.

-During an interview, it is crucial to avoid appearing disorganized or out of sync with each other as a hiring team.
-The goal is to present a united front and showcase your company positively to the candidate.
-Holding a pre-brief meeting before the interview can alleviate potential oversights and ensure that everyone is on the same page.
-You can assign each interviewer their own
+During an interview, it is crucial to avoid appearing disorganized or misaligned as a hiring team.
+The goal is to present a structured interview approach and showcase your company positively to the candidate.
+Holding a pre-interview briefing before the interview helps optimize the hiring process, prevent oversights, and ensure alignment among stakeholders.

 What if there’s no time for the pre-brief?